T (New York City Subway service): Post-Chrystie Street Connection

 The T was discontinued on November 26, 1967, after the Chrystie Street Connection opened.
 This connection linked the new express tracks of the IND Sixth Avenue Line to the Manhattan Bridge, allowing for increased subway service between Brooklyn and Midtown Manhattan.
-As a consequence, the connection between the Nassau Street Line and the Manhattan Bridge was severed, ending the Nassau Street Loop in Lower Manahttan.
+As a consequence, the connection between the Nassau Street Line and the Manhattan Bridge was severed, ending the Nassau Street Loop in Lower Manhattan.
 The BB, a Sixth Avenue Line service which formerly operated solely in Manhattan, was now extended to Brooklyn via the Manhattan Bridge, running along the BMT Fourth Avenue Line and BMT West End Line to Coney Island.
 This new B service replaced T and TT service into Manhattan.
 However, late-night and Sunday shuttle service between Coney Island and 36th Street was still labeled TT.
 The new color scheme for subway routes introduced that day included a blue TT bullet.
 On July 1, 1968, the TT designation was discontinued entirely with late-night and Sunday shuttle service labeled B instead.

 In the 40 or so years after the opening of the Chrystie Street Connection, a series of service changes caused by construction work led to service patterns temporarily mimicking those of the original T and TT services.

 From April 26, 1986 to December 11, 1988, the northern tracks of the Manhattan Bridge, leading to the Sixth Avenue Line, closed for repairs, akin to the conditions of the subway prior to the opening of the Chrystie Street Connection.
 During this time, the T's old service pattern was almost exactly recreated, with B service running via Broadway Express from Coney Island to Astoria–Ditmars Boulevard during rush hours, and during middays, evenings and weekends to Queensboro Plaza.
 The TT's route via the BMT Nassau Street Line was replicated in 1987, when the M was rerouted from the Brighton Line to the West End Line running to Bay Parkway.
 The M ran on the BMT Nassau Street and West End Lines on weekdays until June 25, 2010.